jakimowb/enmapbox_testmigration2/doc/source/dev_section/dev_installation.rst

 The more you get into the details of EnMAP-Box, QGIS, or more general Qt application development, you might want to explore the respective APIs and use some more specialized tools for.
-For this we recommended to read section ":ref:`dev_qt_development_support`".
+For this we recommended to read the final section of this page.

 .. _dev_install_dependencies: